danieleascione/krusta/ideas.md

 -   **Exactly-Once Semantics**: The MVP will provide at-least-once delivery.
 Exactly-once requires more complex state management on both the client and server side.
 -   **Transactions**: The ability to produce messages to multiple partitions atomically will not be supported.
--   **Cross-Partition Ordering**: As stated in the guarantees, ordering is only maintained within a single partition.
+-   **Cross-Key/Cross-Shard Ordering**: As stated in the guarantees, ordering is only maintained within a single partition.
 -   **Geo-Replication**: The initial focus is on a single-region deployment.

 ### MVP Architecture Sketch (Approach A)